foambubble/foam/docs/recipes.md

 ## Other

 Thought of a recipe but don't see a category for them?
 Add them here and we'll organise them once we detect a theme.

-- capture notes from Drafts app on iOS [[capture-notes-with-drafts-pro]]

 _See [[contribution-guide]] and [[how-to-write-recipes]]._